Gogetter/cadence-blog-post/file-notification-service/README.md

 ## About

-This application is used by `file-watcher-service` to process file information
+This application is used by `file-watcher-service` to send email notifications using MailHog once a file information has been processed

 ## How to Use